share-secrets-safely/cli/README.md

    * [ ] resources
  * [ ] Configure web-of-trust options on per-partition basis and use that when encrypting.
   - this includes an option to turn it off (i.e. something like `--always-encrypt`)
+ * [ ] Don't fail when listing recipients whose keys are not in the keychain
  * [ ] _Option to auto-import keys when encrypting resources (how does it work with WoT?)_

 ### Roadmap to 4.0